Generating Less Certain Adversarial Examples Improves Robust Generalization: Introducing Adversarial Certainty

-Different from the label-level variance, adversarial certainty is an averaged sample-wise metric, which computes the variance of the logits returned by the model $M_\theta$ for each adversarially-perturbed example $\cA(\bx; y, M_\theta,\eps)$.
-Similar to Figure~\ref{subfigure: variance_comparison_labels}, we compute the adversarial certainty of the \emph{Best Model} and the \emph{Last Model} for each ground-truth category, which is further visualized in Figure~\ref{subfigure: variance_comparison_logits}.
-Since predicted labels are decided by the corresponding class with the highest predicted probabilities, the adversarial certainty depicts a similar pattern to the label-level variance as expected.
+Different from label-level variance, adversarial certainty is an averaged sample-wise metric, which calculates the variance of the logits returned by the model $f_\theta$ for each adversarially-perturbed example $\cA(\bx; y, f_\theta,\eps)$.
+Similar to Figure~\ref{subfigure: variance_comparison_labels}, we visualize the adversarial certainty of the \emph{Best Model} and the \emph{Last Model} in Figure~\ref{subfigure: variance_comparison_logits}.
+Since predicted labels are decided by the class with the highest predicted probabilities, adversarial certainty depicts a similar pattern to the label-level variance as expected.
+Based on Definition~\ref{def:adversarial certainty}, our hypothesis can then be specifically formulated as: